Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Although the below issues are not limited to those considering a divorce in later life, they occur more commonly in such cases.
 The information set out in this insight is just as relevant to younger couples contemplating divorce.

-Whilst financial considerations are important to every couple thinking about ending their marriage, this is all the more true for those that have already retired.
+Whilst financial considerations are important to every couple thinking about ending their marriage, this is all the more true for those who have already retired.
 For many retired couples, the most valuable asset(s) may well be their pension(s).

-Although not exclusive to parties with pensions in payment, it is sensible for input to be obtained from a pension on divorce expert who can both ascertain the true value of pensions and recommend how those pensions ought to be shared to achieve fairness for the parties.
+Although not exclusive to parties with pensions in payment, it is sensible for input to be obtained from a pension divorce expert who can both ascertain the true value of pensions and recommend how those pensions ought to be shared to achieve fairness for the parties.

 There are also inheritance and tax implications that should be considered.
 If a couple are separated but remain married, they retain the legal relationship of husband and wife and therefore if one or both parties do not have wills, the other will inherit all or part of their estate (depending upon the existence of children) in the event of death.
 For more information on intestacy click here.